 In the 1960's, an organization with the acronym COAAST (Citizens Organized to Acquire Access to State Tidelands) began a "Save the Coast" campaign that eventually resulted in the adoption of Proposition 20 by the State's voters in 1972.
 Since the Legislature's passage of the Coastal Act in 1976, over 1,200 offers to dedicate (OTDs) public access easements, both vertical or lateral (to or along) the coast, have been made involving California's 1,100-mile coastline.
+These OTDs were formally made and recorded by property owners as a condition of approval of permits to develop within the Coastal Zone.
+Hundreds of these OTDs remain unaccepted.
+These offers typically have a 21 year life from the date of recording, and will expire if not formally accepted by a public agency within that time period.

-CALENDAR ITEM NO. C15 (CONT'D)
+CALENDAR ITEM NO. C18 (CONT'D)